kelvin169/Braille-Learning-Platform/README.md

 ESP8266 Firmware: Arduino-compatible code to control the hardware.
 Database: Stores user accounts, learning progress, and Braille input/output.
 Additional improvements to be made to the servo motors

+New functions to be implemented including AI based features